 Why might this be relevant?

-The project aims to provide easy access to legal answers via technology, which can partially improve legal awareness and capability in the population.
+The project aims to provide easy access to legal answers via technology and community guidance, targeting timely and efficient resolutions in interactions with the justice system.

 • Legal Utopia Engine